bolderflight/vector-nav/README.md

 # Installation

 ## Arduino
 Simply clone or download and extract the zipped library into your Arduino/libraries folder.
-In addition to this library, the [Bolder Flight Systems Units library](https://github.com/bolderflight/units) and [Bolder Flight Systems Eigen library](https://github.com/bolderflight/eigen) must be installed.
 The library is added as:

 ```C++
 #include "vector_nav.h"
 ```

 An example is located in *examples/arduino/spi_example/spi_example.ino*.
-This library is tested with Teensy 3.x, 4.x, and LC devices and is expected to work with other Arduino ARM devices.
-It is **not** expected to work with AVR devices.
+This library is tested with Teensy 3.x, 4.x, and LC devices and is expected to work with other Arduino devices.
+Note that this library won't work with Arduino Uno and possibly other AVR processors, since Arduino Uno treats a *double* as 4 bytes and we really are expecting an 8 byte *double* to handle latitude and longitude data.
+If you have a recommended fix, please email me or issue a pull request.

 ## CMake
 CMake is used to build this library, which is exported as a library target called *vector_nav*.
 The header is added as: